National Blue Ribbon Commission

-On May 29-30, 2014, the San Francisco Public Utilities Commission hosted a dedicated group of water agencies, public health departments, and research institutions from across North America to discuss onsite water treatment systems at the Innovation in Urban Water Systems Meeting.
+This national group of water and wastewater agencies, public health departments, and research institutions from across North America have been meeting regularly since May 2014, when the SFPUC hosted the Innovation in Urban Water Systems meeting to discuss onsite water treatment systems.
 The purpose of this meeting was to share knowledge and lessons learned in order to achieve our mutual goals of overcoming institutional barriers to onsite water treatment.

 To continue the momentum from the May 2014 convening, the group developed the “Blueprint for Onsite Water Systems: A Step-by-Step Guide for Developing a Local Program to Manage Onsite Water Systems”.
 The Blueprint serves as a how-to guide for communities interested in implementing an onsite water treatment program.